Scope

 - Prevent Duty training

-- Lone working risk assessment to be undertaken by staff undertaking home visits to ensure the safety and safeguarding of staff, families and children / young people.
+- Lone working risk assessment to be undertaken by staff to ensure the safety and safeguarding of staff, families and children / young people.
+Ideally, we would ensure two staff are always available (e.g exams)

-- Young People taking part in courses provided by Learn Devon infilling into adult learning sessions.
+- Young people taking part in courses provided by Learn Devon infilling into adult learning sessions should be noted on the risk assessment and suitable safeguarding strategies. put in place

 - Invigilating and assessing Young People taking exams.
 An additional member of staff will also be present on the rare occasions a single child or young person is taking an exam.